-Regular full-time employees and eligible part-time employees who are on an approved, unprotected leave of absence retain eligibility for the cafeteria allowance, or the employer-paid premium contributions (as applicable) for medical, dental, vision, and life insurance coverage during the time of approved, unprotected leave, not to exceed twenty-six (26) bi-weekly pay periods, so long as they have at least forty-one (41) hours of paid time per pay period.
+Employees who are on an approved, unprotected leave of absence retain eligibility for the cafeteria allowance under Section 2.1, or the employer-paid premium contributions (as applicable) for medical, dental, vision, and life insurance coverage during the time of approved, unprotected leave, not to exceed twenty-six (26) biweekly pay periods, so long as they have at least forty-one (41) hours of paid time per pay period.
 To maintain benefits, the premiums, or the employee's share of the premiums (as applicable), necessary to continue their applicable insurance coverage shall be deducted from the employee's paycheck, or must be paid directly to the County's Benefit's office no later than the Monday of the County's pay week.

-Employees who have exhausted accruals and are on approved leave without pay shall be allowed, at the employee's own expense, to remain under the medical, dental, vision and life insurance coverage for up to twenty-six (26) pay period provided that the employee makes arrangements to pay the full applicable premiums (employer and employee contributions) directly to the County's Benefits office no later than the Monday of the County's pay week.
+Employees who have exhausted accruals and are on approved leave without pay shall be allowed, at the employee's own expense, to remain under the medical, dental, vision and life insurance coverage for up to twenty-six (26) pay period provided that the employee makes arrangements to pay the applicable premiums directly to the County's Benefits office no later than the Monday of the County's pay week.